Dolberg and Sanchez have superstar potential - But Ajax will not bring back glory days of 1990s

 In their place, Bosz has cleverly blooded Ajax's most recent school of exciting, youthful talent, with Andre Onana, Davinson Sanchez, Matthijs de Ligt, Justin Kluivert and Kasper Dolberg – all watching from the sidelines a little under a year ago – developing into some of Europe's most sought-after youngsters, with the addition of Hakim Ziyech from Twente another crucial piece of the puzzle.

-Those squad changes in combination with Bosz' attacking philosophy catching on after a tricky first few months have seen Ajax dazzle on the European stage, with Panathinaikos, Standard Liege, Celta de Vigo, Legia Warsaw, Copenhagen, Schalke and Lyon all dispatched en route to Stockholm.
+Those squad changes, in combination with Bosz's attacking philosophy catching on after a tricky first few months, have seen Ajax dazzle on the European stage, with Panathinaikos, Standard Liege, Celta Vigo, Legia Warsaw, Copenhagen, Schalke and Lyon all dispatched en route to Stockholm.

 It has left some suggesting, perhaps more in hope than expectation, that Ajax can once again become the team to beat on the continent.